 - Salt: Consuming too much salt can lead to water retention and make you feel bloated.
-Try to avoid processed foods with high sodium concentration
+Try to avoid processed foods with high sodium concentrations.

-- Sugar: While the sugar rush is tempting, excess of it, may cause a crash and make your mood even worse.
-The same goes for foods like coffee and chocolate so, try switching these for a good cup of tea instead!
+- Sugar: While the sugar rush is tempting, an excess of it may cause a crash and worsen your mood.
+The same goes for foods like coffee and chocolate, so try switching these for a good cup of tea instead!

-- Foods that take time to digest: Avoid heavy meats or high fiber content foods like corn, beans, etc. that may cause your body to work doubly hard.
+- Foods that take time to digest: Avoid heavy meats or high-fiber foods like corn, beans, etc., that may cause your body to work doubly hard.

 Homeopathic remedies for heavy periods – the #1 natural treatment for menorrhagia.

 Homeopathic remedies for heavy periods are natural remedies for heavy periods that are a very safe remedy for heavy bleeding during periods.
 Homeopathic remedies for heavy periods can completely cure women who experience heavy periods.
 Listed below are homeopathic remedies for heavy periods

 - Homeopathic medicine Ferrum metallicum is useful in all those cases of heavy bleeding where women experience excessive bleeding in a very thin, even watery, form.

 - Homeopathic medicine China is the best cure for women who experience weakness, even to the degree that they faint, after prolonged heavy menstrual bleeding.

 - Sabina is the top homeopathic medicine for controlling heavy bleeding during periods.
 This homeopathic remedy is very beneficial when the bleeding is excessive and prolonged.

 Chinese medicine for heavy periods: an effective and safe natural treatment for menorrhagia.